how-to

 8 min read

-Managing cryptocurrency assets effectively within your accounting software can significantly simplify your bookkeeping.
-This guide explains how to set up your balance sheet and income statements for crypto transactions using popular accounting tools like Xero and QuickBooks.
+Managing cryptocurrency assets effectively within your accounting software simplifies your bookkeeping and keeps your close process clean.
+The structure you choose for your chart of accounts determines how easy reconciliation is every month.
+Get it right once and it compounds in your favour.
+This guide explains how to set up your balance sheet and income statement accounts for crypto transactions using Xero and QuickBooks.

 Why Track Crypto on Your Balance Sheet?